The famous Cornish Mine that everyone is talking about.

 Welcome to the only official Website pages of Poldark Tin Mine, Trenere Wolas Gardyn & the Cornish National Heritage Collection.

 Donations of articles to the museum or offers of sponsorship are always gratefully received.
-Please contact us if you wish to assist in this way or if you can spare some time to volunteer.
+We are pleased to be able to say that many new interesting & historic objects have been added to the collection during the last few years.
+Please contact us if you wish to donate an object or assist in any way or if you can spare some time to volunteer.
+A private message or a postcard would be easiest.

-Please do not message us about a reopening date as we do not have any definite information at present [February 2024] and we do not have any staff in our office.
+Please do not message us about a reopening date as we do not have any definite information at present [DECEMBER 2024] and we do not have any staff in our office.
 As soon as we have any news, full details will be posted here and on our Facebook pages.
-We can say that we are endeavouring to reopen the museum and gardens at some stage in 2024.
+We can say that we are endeavouring to reopen the museum, monument and gardens at some stage in 2025.

 POLDARK TIN MINE & THE CORNISH NATIONAL HERITAGE COLLECTION is a UNESCO World Heritage location & part of the West Devon & Cornwall Mining Heritage Landscape.

-Here there is a unique Bronze Age Scheduled Ancient Monument to tin working on this land which was happening some 3,500 years ago, making this place one of the oldest industrial heritage locations in the United Kingdom.
+There is a unique Bronze Age Scheduled Ancient Monument to tin working in our grounds which was where tin working started some 3,500 years ago, making this place one of the oldest industrial heritage locations in the United Kingdom.
 Listed on the National Heritage List for Historic England as monument No.1021409 and known as the Trenear Mortar Outcrop.
+There are seventeen mortar holes or indentations worn into the rock by ancient man who used bully stones to pulverise the tin bearing ore.
 We call this living groundfast rock Tin Henge.

 The mine itself is also a Regionally Important Geological and Geomorphological Site (RIGS) No. K31.
 There are only 86 such sites in the UK.

 VIRTUAL MUSEUM & DIARY.
-In the meantime, on our informative Facebook pages, we are keeping up regular light hearted informative postings on our Facebook pages about the mine, the gardens, the museum, this historic location and a host of interesting links relating to industrial heritage locations, the Cornish National Heritage Collection and Cornish life in general.
+In the meantime, on our Facebook pages, we are keeping up regular light hearted informative postings about the mine, the gardens, the museum, this historic location and a host of interesting links relating to industrial heritage locations, the Cornish National Heritage Collection and Cornish life in general.

 CHILL OUT WITH US......
 On a hot day its deliciously COOL to delve deep underground into the subterranean passageways of Wheal Roots 18th century tin mine workings at the Poldark Mine - 11 degrees [52 fahrenheit] underground ...and thats constant all year round so in Winter its usually warmer than on the surface - its also a cool thing to do and our educational guided mine tours are definitely the coolest of all.